ORFC 2027 Session Submission Guide

 • Workshop: an interactive session led by one or more facilitators which is intended to bring together people to discuss a topic or issue, or a practical session led by one or more tutors involving an activity and practical learning.

-• 1-to-1 interview or dialogue: a session with two people.
+• Farm Deep Dive, 1-to-1 interview or dialogue: a session with two people, delving into the details of a certain farm or topic.
 These can work well in the 45-minute slots, though longer slots are available too.

 • Cultural event: this could be anything you can dream up but historically we have hosted music, storytelling, poetry, theatre, tastings and food tours.